stevenmcsorley/netmapper-lite/README.md

    - Results appear automatically when scan completes

 4. **View network map**:
-   - After a scan completes, click the "Network Map" tab
+   - After a scan completes, the map auto-generates (or click "Refresh Map")
    - See your network topology with:
      - Gateway/router at the center (blue)
-     - All devices arranged in a circle (green)
+     - Devices arranged by subnet (green circles)
      - Connection lines showing network topology
+     - Subnet clusters when multiple subnets detected
+   - **Interact with the map:**
      - Click any device node to see detailed information
+     - Use "Zoom In" / "Zoom Out" buttons or mouse wheel
+     - Click "Reset View" to restore default zoom
    - The map auto-detects your actual gateway/router from the routing table

 ## Architecture